Thul Tehsil

 Thul Tehsil (ٺل) is an administrative Tehsil of Jacobabad District in the Sindh province of Pakistan.
 The subdivision is administratively subdivided into 24 Union Councils, two of which form the capital, Thul.
 Thul is one of the densely populated Taluka of District Jacobabad, spreading over 317,520 acres.
 It consists of about half of the population of whole district and its population is approximately 356,705.
 There are 19 union councils and 96 Dehs in this taluka.
 The headquarters of this taluka are about 33 km at the east side of district headquarters and connected with rail and road with other parts such as Kandhkot, Shikarpur and Baluchistan province.

+Demographics

+Population

+As of the 2023 census, Thul Tehsil has population of 533,153.